Crude oil futures ease amid weak spot demand

-New Delhi: Crude oil futures on Wednesday fell Rs 37 to Rs 5,644 per barrel, as participants trimmed their positions, tracking weak demand in the spot market.
+New Delhi: Crude oil futures on Tuesday declined Rs 16 to Rs 5,506 per barrel, as participants trimmed their positions amid weak demand in the spot market.

 Analysts said the prices were affected after participants offloaded their holdings amid weak demand in the spot market.

-Globally, West Texas Intermediate crude oil was trading 0.12 per cent lower at USD 64.44 per barrel, while Brent Crude fell 0.15 per cent to USD 68.37 per barrel in New York.
+Globally, however, West Texas Intermediate crude oil was trading 0.33 per cent lower at USD 61.95 per barrel, while Brent Crude fell 0.56 per cent to USD 66.20 per barrel in New York.